Juan-David-Lopez-Arce/high-performance-audio-editor/README.md

 ## Features

-- Efficient manipulation of audio samples using custom memory-managed structures
+- Efficient manipulation of audio samples
 - Support for dynamic track operations (insert, delete, split, merge)
-- Zero-copy segment reuse to minimize memory usage
 - Modular backend design for integration with audio processing systems

+## Design Decisions

+- **Zero-copy architecture:** Instead of duplicating audio data, tracks share references to segments, significantly reducing memory usage for large files.
+- **Linked segment structure:** Chosen over contiguous arrays to support efficient insertions, deletions, and splits without shifting large blocks of memory, reducing the time complexity of such operations.
+- **Memory vs complexity trade-off:** Prioritised memory efficiency and scalability at the cost of increased structural complexity.
+- **Manual memory management:** Carefully handled heap allocation and deallocation to avoid leaks and fragmentation in a shared-reference system.

 ## Architecture

-- Audio data is stored as segments in a linked structure
+- Audio is represented as a linked sequence of segments, each pointing to a shared buffer
-- Tracks reference segments instead of owning copies
-- Editing operations update references rather than duplicating data
+- Tracks maintain references to segments rather than owning raw data
-- Heap allocation is carefully managed to minimize fragmentation
+- Editing operations (insert, split, merge) modify segment links instead of copying memory
+- Reference sharing enables multiple tracks to reuse the same audio data safely

 ## Getting Started